 The asset limit of €400 will exclude many more people, especially as items of personal property must currently be taken into account.
-Essential household equipment and appliances together with books, tools and other items of equipment reasonably necessary for employment or business are excluded from the calculation.
-However, no list of such items is as yet provided and the question of what are essential goods in 2012 is likely to provoke very wide differences of opinion.
+Household equipment and appliances, that are reasonably necessary to maintain a reasonable standard of living, together with books, tools and other items of equipment reasonably necessary for employment or business up to a limit of €6,000 are excluded from the calculation.
+However, no list of such items is as yet provided and the question of what are reasonably necessary goods in 2012 is likely to provoke very wide differences of opinion.
+The Minister has indicated that in addition to the exceptions now allowed, reasonable education equipment can also be excluded.
 For example, are laptop computers, flat screen TVs, microwaves and mobile phones, to take a few examples, to considered as pieces of essential household equipment or as items of personal property?
 The asset limitation of €400 should be substantially increased and detailed guidelines should be developed as part of the primary legislation with a view to differentiating between essential household equipment and appliances and items of personal property.